calebwoods/calebwoods.github.io/_posts/2016-01-23-naming-software-projects.md

 #### Reset Expectations

 If a project is replacing an existing system and you keep the same name but add a modifier like "v2" you cripple your chance to make changes.
-Stakeholders expect it to work like old system (even if it was painful) plus add the new functionality they want.
+Stakeholders expect it to work like the old system (even if it was painful) plus add the new functionality they want.
 However, if you start with a new name they will evaluate the way the problem was solved from a clean slate.

 #### Reduce Confusion, Add Meaning